ilenhanako/it-kid-book/C8_heroku_the_ hero.md

 After you have install heroku toolbelt, you could run heroku command in terminal.

-2.Try with various heroku command.
+2. Try with various heroku command.
 ```

 heroku login
 heroku create (type your prefered website name after you have type in heroku create)

 ```
-4. Then create a website project.
+3. Then create a website project.

 You will have your first website now called http://ilen.heroku.com (or whatever name you want)

 * You have to create your website locally ~ using TextMate and test it using Google Chrome
 * Then push the update to heroku by running following command